A tutorial on how to make a simple metal brake to bend shelf brackets at home.

 TIP: Drill one hole, secure into place with the screw, then move to the next one.

 STEP 4: PLACING THE TOP PLATE

-This metal piece is your last flat metal piece (11″) that will sit on top of one of the previously installed metal.
+The top plate is your last flat metal piece (11″) that will sit on top of one of the previously installed metal pieces.
 It will be placed on the metal piece that is secured to the longer board.

-TIP: Use a shop-vac to keep the metal shaving contained.
+TIP: Use a shop-vac to keep the metal shavings contained.

 Once the holes are created, take the piece back to the brake.
 For my metal brake, I will be bending 1/8″ metal so I will need a gap of 1/8″ between the already secured metal pieces.

-To give you this gap you can use a 1/8″ piece of metal (this is what I did see image below for example) or you can measure and mark 1/8″ away from the inside edge (where the boards come together).
-Remember this metal piece is being placed on the longer board.
+To give you this gap, you can use a 1/8″ piece of metal (see image below for example) or you can measure and mark 1/8″ away from the inside edge (where the boards come together).
+Remember, this metal piece is being placed on the longer board.